tytso/xfstests-bld/Documentation/android-xfstests.md

 ## Requirements

-- The android-xfstests script installed: run `make android-xfstests.sh` in the top-level directory of xfstests-bld, then move `android-xfstests.sh` to `~/bin/android-xfstests` or another location on your `$PATH`.
+- The android-xfstests script installed: run `make android-xfstests` in the top-level directory of xfstests-bld, then move `android-xfstests` to `~/bin/android-xfstests` or another location on your `$PATH`.

 - A rooted Android device with sufficient internal storage.
 For most